Presumed Innocent (novel): Plot

-Nico, his reputation destroyed by the trial, loses a recall election and Rusty is appointed to finish out his term, although his career prospects beyond that are uncertain.
+Nico, his reputation destroyed by the trial, loses a recall election and Rusty is appointed to finish out his term, though his career prospects beyond that are uncertain.
 The novel ends as Rusty reflects on Carolyn's murder, which remains officially unsolved nearly a year later.
-He wonders what led him into the affair which ultimately caused everything to happen, and concludes it was an attempt to escape the existential crisis that has plagued him most of his adult life, even if what she offered him was never more than a fantasy.
+He wonders what led him into the affair which ultimately caused her death, and concludes it was an attempt to escape the existential crisis that has plagued him most of his adult life, even if what she offered was never more than a fantasy.

 Setting and sequel

 Many of the minor characters in Presumed Innocent also appear in Turow's later novels, which are all set in the fictional, Midwestern Kindle County.
 A sequel to Presumed Innocent, entitled Innocent, was released on May 4, 2010, and continues the relationship between Rusty Sabich and Tommy Molto.
 A sequel featuring the now-retired character of Sabich, Presumed Guilty, was published January 14, 2025.